Oatmeal Pancakes with Dried Fruit Compote- Dirty Version

 Method

-12 Responses to “Oatmeal Pancakes with Dried Fruit Compote- Dirty Version”
+16 thoughts on “Oatmeal Pancakes with Dried Fruit Compote- Dirty Version

 The pancakes are awesome, and have a real on-the-trail look, texture, and flavor.
 Wow.
 I’d advise fans to use a little less water, and add it slowly to get the thicker batter consistency.
 I did try the zip loc bag method, and dumped in a full cup of water, and it seemed too soupy (so I added more pancake mix).
 So go slow on the adding water step.